Skip to content

 ⏱️ Timeframe Selection Guide

-Choose Your Trading Style
+Choose Your Analysis Approach

-Scalping (5m - 15m)
+Short-Term Analysis (5m - 15m)

 Less commonly used: - Harmonic/Plutus divergences (too slow) - Augury Grid (too slow signals)

-Day Trading (15m - 1H)
+Intraday Analysis (15m - 1H)

-Use: - The Trinity (Pentarch + Janus + Volume Oracle) - Omnideck (full system) - Augury Grid (scan multiple symbols)
+Use: - The Trinity (Pentarch + Janus + Volume Oracle) - OmniDeck (full system) - Augury Grid (scan multiple symbols)

 Best timeframe for most indicators

-Swing Trading (4H - Daily)
+Multi-Day Analysis (4H - Daily)

 Use: - All indicators work well - Pentarch (major events) - Harmonic/Plutus (divergences) - Janus Atlas (Weekly/Monthly levels) - Augury Grid (weekly scans)